Kanji: History

-The Japanese language had no written form at the time Chinese characters were introduced, and texts were written and read only in Chinese.
-Later, during the Heian period (794–1185), a system known as kanbun emerged, which involved using Chinese text with diacritical marks to allow Japanese speakers to read Chinese sentences and restructure them into Japanese on the fly, by changing word order and adding particles and verb endings, in accordance with the rules of Japanese grammar.
-This was essentially a kind of codified sight translation.
+From the seventh century, large numbers of inscribed wooden tablets called mokkan (木簡) document administrative records, labels for goods, correspondence and writing practice.
+Their survival provides direct evidence for the spread of literacy and bureaucratic writing, although earlier inscriptions are known from other objects.

+Chinese characters initially served to write Sinitic texts in Japan.
+By the Nara and Heian periods, reading practices now called kanbun kundoku used glosses and diacritical marks to render such texts with Japanese word order, particles, and inflections.

 Chinese characters also came to be used to write texts in the vernacular Japanese language, resulting in the modern kana syllabaries.
-Around 650 AD, a writing system called man'yōgana (used in the ancient poetry anthology Man'yōshū) evolved that used a number of Chinese characters for their sound, rather than for their meaning.
-Man'yōgana written in cursive style evolved into hiragana (literally "fluttering kana" in reference to the motion of the brush during cursive writing), or onna-de, that is, "ladies' hand", a writing system that was accessible to women (who were denied higher education).
+Around 650 CE, a writing system called man'yōgana (used in the ancient poetry anthology Man'yōshū) evolved that used a number of Chinese characters for their sound, rather than for their meaning.
+Man'yōgana written in cursive style evolved into hiragana (literally "fluttering kana" in reference to the motion of the brush during cursive writing), or onna-de, that is, "ladies' hand", a style strongly associated with women's writing at the Heian court.
 Major works of Heian-era literature by women were written in hiragana.
 Katakana (literally "partial kana", in reference to the practice of using a part of a kanji character) emerged via a parallel path: monastery students simplified man'yōgana to a single constituent element.
 Thus the two other writing systems, hiragana and katakana, referred to collectively as kana, are descended from kanji.
 In contrast with kana (仮名, literally "borrowed name", in reference to the character being "borrowed" as a label for its sound), kanji are also called mana (真名, literally "true name", in reference to the character being used as a label for its meaning).

 In modern Japanese, kanji are used to write certain words or parts of words (usually content words such as nouns, adjective stems, and verb stems), while hiragana are used to write inflected verb and adjective endings, phonetic complements to disambiguate readings (okurigana), particles, and miscellaneous words which have no kanji or whose kanji are considered obscure or too difficult to read or remember.
 Katakana are mostly used for representing onomatopoeia, non-Japanese loanwords (except those borrowed from ancient Chinese), the names of plants and animals (with exceptions), and for emphasis on certain words.